codesandbox/sandpack/website/docs/docs/advanced-usage/components.md

 };
 ```

-This might be useful if you want to get the current position of the cursor, add custom decorators, set the selection in a specific position, etc.
+This is especially useful to get the cursor's current position, add custom decorators, set the selection in a specific position, etc.

 ## Code Viewer